SF & Marin

-· Great for addressing scar tissue from old injuries and damage to the fascia, Myofascial Release is a powerful technique for addressing chronic pain.
+Great for addressing scar tissue from old injuries and damage to the fascia, Myofascial Release is a powerful technique for addressing chronic pain.
 Chronic pain often results from fascial adhesions and responds well to myofascial therapies.
-We provide Active, Passive, and a variety of other myofasical release Technique in SF.
+We provide Active, Passive, and a variety of other myofasical release Technique our SF and Marin (Mill Valley) locations.

 Fascia is defined as a band or sheet of connective tissue, primarily collagen, beneath the skin that attaches, stabilizes, encloses, and separates muscles and other internal organs.
 What an uninspired string of words!